Some More Crochet Easter Eggs

 Home made Coraline

-It is a huge relief to have ticked these things off my list.
+It is a huge relief to have ticked these handmade Christmas gifts off my list.
 I have a perkier list for January, which pretty much includes making stuff solely for me!